scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 Segments cannot be combined arbitrarily.
 To construct a valid forwarding path, the source endpoint MUST obey the following rules:

-- There can be at most one of each type of segment (up, core, and down).
+- There MUST be at most one of each type of segment (up, core, and down).
 Allowing multiple up or down segments would decrease efficiency and the ability of ASes to enforce path policies.
 - If an up segment is present, it MUST be the first segment in the path.
 - If a down segment is present, it MUST be the last segment in the path.
 - If there are two path segments (one up and one down segment) that both announce the same peering link, then a shortcut via this peering link is possible.